afunnydev/tinysociety/content/articles/2018-07-31-everything-about-building-an-arched-cabin.md

 draft: false
 noindex: false
 ---
-## Everything about building an arched cabin

 Tiny homes are love!
-And if you looking for inspiration for your tiny house designs, you have come to the right place!
+And if you are looking for inspiration for your tiny house designs, you have come to the right place!

-You might have heard about arched cabins or might have seen one of them on [Pinterest.](https://www.pinterest.com/christinagoch/arched-cabins/?lp=true) These arched shaped cabins built to serve a single or multiple purpose living options.
+You might have heard about arched cabins or might have seen one of them on [Pinterest.](https://www.pinterest.com/christinagoch/arched-cabins/?lp=true) These arched shaped cabins are built to serve a single or multiple purpose living options.

-Many use them for as office or kid’s playroom and many customize them for living.
+Many use them as an office or for their kid’s playroom but it is also possible to customize them for living.

 The demand is increasing as arched cabins are cheaper.
-It is primarily built on an open floor layout so it’s easier for customization and multiple use.
+It is primarily built on an open floor layout so it’s easier for customization and  has multiple uses.

-I will talk about everything that you will need to actually build an arched cabin.
-You are free to do your own research but for a start these information should help you a lot!
+I will talk about everything that you need to know to build an arched cabin.

-## Why Building an Arched Cabin?
+## **Why Building an Arched Cabin?**

 The first question that might come to your mind is why you should build an arched cabin more than the other types of tiny houses.
-Although there is no one great reason, here are some of the reasons put together to answer the question.
+Although there is no one great reason, here are some that I think are the most relevant!

-\    **For its multiple use**
+**For its multiple use**

-Arched cabins are usually very small and appropriate for using it as the way you want it.
+Arched cabins are usually very small and appropriate to use any way you want!

-One great example is if you are an artist, sculptor or anyone belonging to creative profession, you can build a great studio in an arched cabin.
-The place will provide a quieter environment and as well as an opportunity to customize the designs as like you want.
+One great example is if you are an artist, sculptor or anyone belonging to creative profession, you can build a great studio as an arched cabin.
+The place will provide a quieter environment.
+You will also have the opportunity to customize the designs to inspire your creativity.

 Other purposes may include building it as a